-You should check your exact insurance company’s requirements, but one of the ways to go about that is to have a Licensed Electrical Contracting Business come in, review, check wiring, and provide a certificate or a letter to the insurer with the findings.
+You should check your exact insurance company’s requirements, but one of the ways to go about that is to have a Licensed Electrical Contracting Business come in, review, check the wiring, and provide a certificate or a letter to the insurer with the findings.

 What is Knob and Tube Wiring?

-The main difference between knob and tube and modern wiring is that there is no ground wire, and so the system cannot accommodate 3-pronged plugs.
+The main difference between knob and tube and modern wiring is that there is no ground wire, so the system cannot accommodate 3-pronged plugs.
 This in turn increases the risk of shocks and fires.

 Basically, the black and white wiring is separate in knob and tube, while in modern wiring, the black, white, and ground wire are together in a single cable.